-Step V - Within 90 days of being registered, a licensing consultant will inspect your home to assess your compliance with the licensing rules and law.
+Step V - Within 90 days of being registered, your licensing consultant will inspect your home to assess your compliance with the licensing rules and law.
+Your licensing consultant may take pictures to document their findings.
 It is your responsibility to be in compliance with the rules and law.
 The Family and Group Home Compliance Record (BCAL-4601) summarizes the rules you must follow.

 2. After being registered for 3 years, you will have to renew your registration.
 This is a process that is done through the mail.
 A renewal application packet will be sent to you prior to the expiration of your Certificate of Registration so that you may renew in a timely manner.
 The cost to renew is $25.
 You may need to update some of your documents at renewal.

-3. If a complaint about your family child care home is received by BCAL, an investigation may be conducted and may include an on-site inspection of your home.
+3. If a complaint about your family child care home is received by CALD, an investigation may be conducted and may include an on-site inspection of your home.

 4. 10 clock hours of training must be completed each year by the applicant.
 Annual training is assessed by the calendar year.
 Note: The orientation sessions counts as 6 hours of training.